RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

 ### Android Studio error: "Interrupt/exception caught (code = 0xc0000005)" { id="android-exception-code-05" }

 This error occurs if your path is too long.
 Try moving the repository to a directory with a shorter path, such as a `GitHub` folder located in the root of the drive.

+## FAQ

+### I've built the decomp in the past and would like to rebuild it with the latest changes.
+How do I do this? { id="update-build" }

+If you still have all of the dependencies and other prerequisites for building the decompilation installed, you can run the command `git pull` in the cloned decompilation repository and then follow the [Compiling](#compiling) steps to update and rebuild the decompilation.
+If you don't have the prerequisites installed, you will have to start over from the beginning.

+### Which subsystem should I use? { id="which-subsystem" }

+If you're building for Windows and would like to use a DirectInput (non-Xbox) controller, you should use OpenGL.
+Otherwise, just use the default subsystem.

+### What's the difference between RSDKv5 and RSDKv5U? { id="v5-vs-v5u" }

+RSDKv5U adds compatibility for playing RSDKv3 (i.e. Sonic CD) and RSDKv4 (i.e. Sonic 1 & 2) games, including support for local multiplayer.
+The v5 side of the engine also recieves minor changes, such as altered collision and additional functionality.